datateknik-lth/datateknik-lth/ak3/datasakerhet-EIT060/sammanfattningar/general.md

 * **Combining integrity from Biba with confidentiality from BLP results in information not being allowed to flow either upwards or downwards in the system**
+* **ACE:** access control entry
+* **Merkle-Damgård:** is a method that can be used to construct hash functions.
+  Namely collision-resistant cryptographic hash functions from collision-resistant one-way compression functions.
+Used to construct **MD5**, **SHA1** and **SHA2**.
+* **Protection profile:** a document in common criteria (CC) which specifies the functionality of a product
+* **Security Association:** the SA holds information about algorithms, keys and usage modes for an IPsec connection
+* **Clark-Wilson model:** a security model which focuses on integrity in commercial systems rather than military systems.
+Integrity is maintained by preventing corruption of objects in a system due to either error or malicious intent
+* **Canary value:** a value that is inserted in the stack just before the local variables.
+When the function returns, this value is checked to make sure it hasn't changed, as it would have in the case of a buffer overflow attack
+* **How UMTS provides non-repudiation:** only symmetric cryptography is used in UMTS meaning that there is no non-repudiation provided at all
+* **Preventing spoofing:** system spoofing, can be prevented via a control sequence (trusted path) in windows this is *Ctr-alt-delete*.
+* **Detecting spoofing:** The system can show number of failed login attempts
+* **Real UID and effective UID in Linux:** The real UID is the ID of the logged in user.
+It is used to identify the logged in user in case the effective UID is temporarily changed.
+The effective UID an always be changed to that of the real UID.
+The effective UID is used for access control.
+Access rights for files are compared with the effective UID of the user
+* **Group access control Win vs Linux:** in windows the rights are the union of the user's rights and rights of the user's groups.
+In Linux if the user is the owner of a file, the only permissions checked are that of the owner.
+Else the groups' permissions are checked.
+* **Location of header in IPsec:** in transport mode the original IP header is placed before the ESP header.
+In tunnel mode the original IP header is encapsulated in the payload (gateway-to-gateway, meaning that the actual hosts do not need to be IPsec aware)
+* **Differences between orange book and CC:** in OB, functionality and assurance were not separated, meaning that a product could not have low functionality and high assurance.
+In CC there is a separation.
+In CC a product can be evaluated against one ore more protection profiles, which state the functionality of the product.
+The assurance level is separated from this and is given by how much effort was put into the evaluation